cfw-guide/dsi.cfw.guide/docs/it_IT/uninstalling-unlaunch.md

 ::: warning

-Per disinstallare Unlaunch, **NON** dovresti utilizzare il suo disinstallatore integrato perché potrebbe brickare la console.
+Per disinstallare Unlaunch, **NON** si dovrebbe utilizzare il suo disinstallatore incorporato direttamente sulla console in quanto c'è la possibilità che rompa la tua console.
 Si prega di consultare quanto segue per la corretta disinstallazione.

 :::

-Una volta lette le informazioni qii sopra, procedi a [Ripristino di un backup della NAND](restoring-nand.html).
-Questa guida ti aiuterà a eseguire il flash del backup della NAND che hai fatto durante il [Dump della NAND](dumping-nand.html).
+Dopo aver esaminato le informazioni di cui sopra, segui le istruzioni [Effettuare dump della NAND](dumping-nand.html) per fare un nuovo backup della NAND, poi procedi a [Ripristino di un backup della NAND](restoring-nand.html).
+This will guide you through uninstalling Unlaunch from the NAND backup and flashing that to your console.

-- Se non hai più un backup della NAND prima dell'installazione di Unlaunch, segui [Dump della NAND](dumping-nand.html) e procedi a [Ripristino di un backup della NAND](restoring-nand.html).
-Contiene istruzioni per gli utenti che hanno Unlaunch installato sul backup della loro NAND
+If you are not able to use no$gba or get an error after uninstalling Unlaunch in no$gba it is also possible to flash a NAND backup made prior to installing Unlaunch if you still have one, however it is recommended to try using a NAND backup that previously had Unlaunch first.
+This will make recovery significantly easier in the case of a brick requiring a hardmod as Unlaunch leaves the no$gba footer embedded in the NAND even when uninstalled.